Sannaoyre/JavaScript_Frameworks_ma1/README.md

 -Line 5-8: here we declare some variables.

 -Line 12: this line makes the slider show one image at the time.
 Without this, the slider will show all images across the screen.
+The slider will work though.

 -Line 15: this line makes the images slide without any margins to it.
 The images overlap each other nicely.

--Line 19-26:
+-Line 19-26: here we make the left controller.
+The animate() function preforms a custom animation of a set of CSS properties.
+The function creates an animated effect of the images going left.
+We use the prepend() method to insert specified content at the beginning of the selected elements.

 -Line 29-31: here we used the click() method.
 This occurs when an element is clicked.
 So when the left controller in the slider is clicked, the moveLeft function is triggered.

--Line 36-43:
+-Line 36-43: here we make the right controller, with the animate function.
+And we use the appendTo() method to insert the content at the end of the selected elements.

 -Line 46-48: here we also used the click() method.
 So when the right controller in the slider is clicked, the moveRight function is triggered.

 -Line 53-55: here we use the append() method, which will take our class name (slider__text) and append it to our selected element (li p).
 This is the image text in the HTML file, that now will be displayed at the page.

 -Line 58-60: here we set an interval to the function, so that the slider will automatically slide.
 We trigger the moveRight function to go every 3 second.

+Author: Sanna Oyre